Key Questions related to the campaign for legalising voluntary assisted dying (VAD):

 Radio 2SER ‘Razor’s Edge’ Producer, Monica Samayoa, interviewed our DWD NSW Vice President, Shayne Higson, about the limitations of the current end-of-life options and why a voluntary assisted dying law would help reduce the suffering that some people now experience.
 ‘Razor’s Edge’ have published the short audio of this informative interview (7.58 mins) – click here to listen.

-Australia has one of the best palliative care systems in the world, and this provides huge benefits to patients in their last days or weeks.
-However, even Palliative Care Australia admits that it “cannot relieve all pain and suffering even with optimal care.”
+Palliative care in Australia is amongst the best in the world, so most Australians die well, however, even Palliative Care Australia acknowledges that: “It cannot relieve all pain and suffering, even with optimal care.”
 This can include psychological and existential suffering, as well as physical pain.

-Some patients at the end of life suffer unbearable symptoms such as inability to swallow, inability to talk, severe breathlessness, choking, weakness, incontinence, severe constipation, agitation, insomnia, ulceration, discharge and odour, psychological distress and loss of dignity.
+Some patients at the end of life suffer unbearable symptoms such as inability to swallow, inability to talk, severe breathlessness, choking, weakness, incontinence, severe constipation, agitation, insomnia, ulceration, discharge and odour.
+Suffering encompasses much more than just pain; loss of autonomy, being less able to engage in enjoyable activities and loss of dignity can deeply affect those at the end of their lives, but cannot necessarily be relieved by palliative care.
 In addition, opinion polls confirm that many Australians would prefer to die at home, surrounded by their loved ones, and this is often not possible when a patient is receiving medical treatment.

-Emperical and anecdotal evidence confirms that suffering at end-of-life is about more than just pain.
-For example, The Economist has reported on Dr Emily Rubin’s study of people who were approaching, or threatened with death.
-They spoke of the type of suffering they were experiencing and the moment at which they would like death to come – Click for article “The right to die: What is unbearable?
+Dr Emily Rubin studied people who were approaching, or threatened with death.
+They spoke of the type of suffering they were experiencing and the moment at which they would like death to come – Click for article in The Economist 4 August 2016 “The right to die: What is unbearable?
 Some data about an emotional issue”